thumbtech/laravel-message-interceptor/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-This Laravel package helps to intercept e-mails and sends them to another email (or emails) in a local environment.
+This Laravel package helps to intercept e-mails and sends them to another recipient (or recipients) in a local environment.

-Laravel ships with one way of [intercepting emails in a local environtment](https://laravel.com/docs/5.7/mail#mail-and-local-development).
+Laravel ships with one way of [intercepting emails in a local environment](https://laravel.com/docs/5.7/mail#mail-and-local-development).
 However, this packages gives you a little bit more flexibility, such as whitelisting emails and domains in a local environment, preserving `CC` and `BCC` recipients, etc.

 This hopefully helps to make the testing experience in email-centric workflows a little less painful for developers working locally.